ghga-de/nf-snvcalling/README.md

 <!-- TODO nf-core: Write a 1-2 sentence summary of what data the pipeline is for and what it does -->

 **nf-snvcalling** is a bioinformatics best-practice analysis pipeline from ODCF-OTP SNV Calling pipeline for somatic samples.
 It calls SNVs from both germline and somatic samples using bcftools mpileup, compares and filter outs germline spesific ones with samtools mpileup compare.
-This workflow uses various annotations from different databases, and applies broad filters accordingly.
-Extensive QC plots serves functionality for high functional somatic mutation prioritization.
+This workflow uses various annotations from publicly avaliable databases like 1000G variants, dbSNP and gnomAD.
+The functional effect of the mutations are annotated using Annovar and the variants are assested for their consecouence and split into somatic and non-somatic calls.
+Besides, extensive QC plots serves functionality for high functional somatic mutation prioritization.

 For now, this workflow is only optimal to work in ODCF Cluster.
 The config file (conf/dkfz_cluster.config) can be used as an example.
 Running Annotation, DeepAnnotation and Filter steps are optinal and can be turned off using [runsnvAnnotation, runSNVDeepAnnotation, runSNVVCFFilter] parameters sequentialy.